 Once upon a time, over a century ago, the American Red Cross began establishing chapters in towns around the United States.
-At that time, the Red Cross provided a wide range of nursing care in the home, and also trained people to provide home care.
-In addition Red Cross nurses did vision, hearing and health screening in schools.
+They provided a wide range of nursing care in the home, and also trained people to provide home care.
+In addition, the Red Cross nurses had established vision, hearing, and health screening in schools.

-In the town of Mount Desert, there lived some wise and far-sighted ladies and gentlemen who thought a Red Cross chapter and its nurse would be of benefit to Mount Desert residents.
+In the town of Mount Desert, there lived some wise and far-sighted community members who thought a Red Cross chapter and its nurses would be of benefit to Mount Desert residents.
 These intelligent and astute folks were finally successful in bringing a chapter of the American Red Cross to establish a chapter in Mount Desert.

-Nursing care of patients in the home, and school health care were provided by Red Cross nurses over the years.
+In-home nursing care and school health care were provided by Red Cross nurses continued over the years.
 Red Cross nurses also acted in accordance with midwifery and attended home births.
 Connie Seavey, one of Mount Desert’s senior residents, remembers being told that a Red Cross nurse, Charlotte Nelson, delivered Connie in 1923.

 Just a few years after the ARC started its Chapter in Mount Desert, the residents were grateful for having these accessible and essential services.
 In 1931, funds were raised, land donated, specifications and design done, and the house at 12 Summit Road was built!

-The Red Cross was then able to provide more consistent nursing care and a “town nurse” through WWI and WWII, until in 1948, when the Red Cross changed its mission to a focus on responding to disasters, and swimming/life saving instruction.
+The Red Cross was then able to provide more consistent nursing care and a “town nurse” through WWI and WWII, until in 1948, when the Red Cross changed its mission to a focus on responding to disasters, and swimming/life saving instructions.